-A few short pages from my travel journal to Rwanda in 2011.
-Time spent during a two week internship, partnering with World Help.
+These are a few short pages from my travel journal to Rwanda, Africa in 2011 where I spent time during a two week internship, partnering with World Help.

-Emotionally attempting to move passed the background of skulls:
+Emotionally attempting to move passed a background with rows of skulls:

 “Go back to your Universities and tell their stories” – Bishop John Rucyahana (paraphrased from a lecture given at the Bloom Hotel, Kigali, Rwanda, 2011).